 University & Region Description

 The University of Missouri is the flagship campus of the UM System.
 With over 30,000 students, MU, or Mizzou as it is called, has a reputation for excellence in scholarship, research and student services.
-MU completed a $1 billion dollar fund raising effort in 2008, making it one of only 18 public universities to have reached that mark in a campaign. (http://mizzouwire.missouri.edu/stories/2008/smart-money/).
-One of only 34 public university members of the Association of American Universities (AAU), MU offers over 265 degree programs.
+One of only 34 public university members of the Association of American Universities (AAU), MU offers over 300 degree programs.
 A member of the SEC Conference, Mizzou competes nationally in 20 sports at the division 1-A level.
 The MU Counseling Center was founded in 1946 as University Testing and Counseling Services, and its training program started in 1950, with the Psychology Internship program gaining accreditation by the American Psychological Association in 1970.
-Currently, the Center has an FTE of 15 professional staff serving students, four doctoral interns and nine clinical graduate assistants.
+Currently, the Center has an FTE of 15 professional staff serving students, four doctoral interns and eight clinical graduate assistants.

 Links to a few local points of interest: